buildingu/bu-learning/README.md

 3. Begin working on the assigned tasks or projects.

+## Branch Structure Example

+  - j_doe / (Your Git Branch Root)
+    - Exercise 1
+      - `index.html`: HTML file for Exercise 1.
+      - `css/`
+        - `style.css`: CSS file for Exercise 1.
+      - `js/`
+        - `script.js`: JavaScript file for Exercise 1.
+    - Exercise 2
+      - `index.html`: HTML file for Exercise 2.
+      - `css/`
+        - `style2.css`: CSS file for Exercise 2.
+      - `js/`
+        - `script2.js`: JavaScript file for Exercise 2.

+Please note that while the folder names and structure within each exercise or challenge may vary, it is recommended to maintain a similar root structure for consistency across submissions.
+This will help ensure easy navigation and organization within the repository.

 ## Support

 If you encounter any issues, have questions, or need clarification regarding the project or your assigned tasks, reach out to your mentor or the designated contact person for assistance.